netdata/netdata/src/streaming/PARENT-CLUSTERS.md

 However, prior to Netdata 2.1, when machine learning was enabled on parents, all nodes in a cluster had to train their own machine learning data.
 So, significant compute resources were spend on all parents on a cluster, for training machine learning for all the children (of all the parents), multiplying the computational resources required to run machine learning.

-With the release of Netdata 2.1, the first Netdata Agent (child or parent) that trains machine learning data for the metrics of a node, propagates this machine learning data forward (to the next nodes in a chain), reducing the computational resources on parent clusters significantly.
+With the release of Netdata 2.1, the first Netdata Agent (child or parent) that trains machine learning data for the metrics of a node, propagates this machine learning data forward (to the next nodes in a chain).
+This reduces the computational resources on parent clusters.

 With this feature, users have the option: